-Strong organizations require alignment between teams.
-But this is easier said than done.
+Strong organizations require cross-team alignment, but this is much easier said than done.

-In many offices, marketers have their own territory, salespeople have another, and the customer service team is making the best of the (sometimes vague) signals they can detect from sales and marketing.
-Your teams might even be in different buildings or countries
+In many offices, marketers have their own territory, salespeople have another, and the customer service team is making the best of the (sometimes vague) signals they can detect from both.
+Moreover, teams might even be in different buildings or countries

 While inter-departmental meetings and an increased focus on cross-team collaboration can help fix these silos, there's a crucial piece of the puzzle you can't ignore: data.